Recipes

 Step 1

-Preheat the oven (with one of its racks positioned in the center) to 350° F. Lightly grease an 8- by 4-inch loaf pan with butter and line with parchment paper.
+Position a rack in the center of the oven and preheat to 350° F. Lightly grease an 8-by-4-inch loaf pan with butter and line with parchment.

 Step 2

-To a large bowl, add the whole wheat and all-purpose flours, oats, baking soda, and salt and stir to combine.
+In a large bowl, stir together the whole wheat and all-purpose flours, oats, baking soda, and salt.
 Add the butter and, using a pastry blender or your hands, cut the butter into the flour until the mixture resembles small crumbs and holds together slightly when squeezed in the palm of your hand.
-Add the milk, treacle or molasses, and Guinness, then use a silicone spatula or wooden spoon to fold the liquids into the dry ingredients just until combined.
+Add the milk, treacle, and Guinness, then use a silicone spatula or wooden spoon to fold the liquids into the dry ingredients just until combined.
 (Do not overmix.)
-Transfer the batter to the prepared loaf pan, smoothing surface with the spatula or the back of a spoon.
-Sprinkle with a generous pinch of oats, then transfer to the oven and bake until a skewer inserted in the center comes out clean, 45–50 minutes.
-Cool slightly before unmolding, then cool to room temperature before slicing.
+Transfer the batter to the prepared loaf pan, smoothing the surface with the spatula or the back of the spoon.
+Sprinkle with a generous pinch of oats.

 Want more SAVEUR?